 Notably "Imputed Rent" switches place completely in the hierarchy - it has the highest contribution to household monthly expenses (17%), but it has the lowest contribution to GHG emissions (lowest single digit %).
 This effect is primarily due to the original EFs attributable to Imputed Rent that we were able to retrieve and process for Singapore contextualization.
-Given the contribution of residential constructions to global emissions, and the significant share of household expenses allocated to ownership or rental of residential space, we recommend future in-depth research on the attribution of emissions to real estate property owners or renters70.
-Similarly, Recreation and Culture and Transport are also 2 categories warranting further examination, as both can include air flights (either as standalone expenditures or packaged holidays), which can significantly increase the carbon footprint of individuals and households71.
+Given the contribution of residential constructions to global emissions, and the significant share of household expenses allocated to ownership or rental of residential space, we recommend future in-depth research on the attribution of emissions to real estate property owners or renters71.
+Similarly, Recreation and Culture and Transport are also 2 categories warranting further examination, as both can include air flights (either as standalone expenditures or packaged holidays), which can significantly increase the carbon footprint of individuals and households72.

-inflation indexing (assuming a 14.21% compounded inflation rate) to estimate 2023 levels.
+expenditure data from the Singapore Household Expenditure Survey 2017 / 18 (SG DOS, 2019b) and applying inflation indexing (assuming a 14.21% compounded inflation rate) to estimate 2023 levels.

 At the other end of the spectrum is the "Food Serving Services" category - while it accounts for 14% of the estimated average household's expenses, it contributes disproportionately more to its GHG emissions at 22%.
-This is explained by the higher

-70 We recommend including important elements such as full embodied carbon of the residential property, its likely useful life, and the share that can be attributed to households depending on the size or number of rooms.
-71 Several factors such as distance, destination, economy or premium classes for the flights and length of stay can influence the accuracy of the end estimation. carbon intensity of cooked meals (expressed as kg CO2e/SGD spent), relative to other expenditure categories.
+This is explained by the higher carbon intensity of cooked meals (expressed as kg CO2e/SGD spent), relative to other expenditure categories.
 For "Food and Non-Alcoholic Beverages", the pattern is similar - this category accounts for 6% of expenditures and 15% of emissions.